mafiascum/forum-deployment/README.md

 1) `docker-compose up -d database`
 1) check the container logs and wait until the database starts serving connections (this may take a while the first time due to loading from S3)
 1) `docker-compose up -d web`
-1) check the container logs and wait until apache statts serving connections (this may take a while the first time due to running migrations)
+1) check the container logs and wait until apache starts serving connections (this may take a while the first time due to running migrations)
 1) `docker-compose up -d sitechat nginx`
 1) log into the website and go to the ACP
 1) If necessary, change the cookie domain to match the actual domain you're using